 Chau began at EIH as an intern while finishing her B.S. in environmental science at UHCL.
 After completing her internship and graduating in May 2017, she was hired on full-time as a field research technician.
 Chau has her hands in a myriad of projects at EIH, from water quality monitoring to the coast-wide characterization of saltmarsh topminnow populations in Texas, while also assisting with field data collection for ongoing graduate student research projects.

 Fazioli has worked with EIH since 2012 as a research associate.
 She has a M.S. in marine science from U.C.
 Santa Cruz and a B.S. in marine biology from Texas A&M University at Galveston.
 She has a broad range of experience studying wildlife population biology, behavior and ecology.
 Her prior experience includes extensive work with the Sarasota Dolphin Research Program at Mote Marine Laboratory in Florida as well as leading projects with other government and non-profit institutions.
-Fazioli leads EIH's upper Galveston Bay bottlenose dolphin project, in addition to assisting with other field projects.
-She is the principal investigator with the Texas Bottlenose Dolphin Research Collaborative, facilitating coordinated research by a network of cooperative scientists and institutions along the Texas coast.
+In addition to assisting on many of our field projects, Fazioli is EIH's principal investigator for the Galveston Bay Dolphin Research and Conservation Program, a long-term dolphin monitoring project conducted in cooperation with the Galveston Bay Foundation.

 Gordon began working for EIH as a research associate in 2011.
 She obtained her M.S. in biology from Georgia Southern University and her B.S. in marine biology from Texas A&M University at Galveston.
 Her prior experience covers broad topics such as examination of physiological adaptations, biomechanics, ecological and environmental impacts on populations, and reproductive endocrinology.
 Gordon has had the opportunity to work with a wide range of vertebrate species, but her primary senior research role at EIH involves the study of turtles.
 Since working for EIH, she has participated in interdisciplinary projects ranging from water quality monitoring to population demographics and ecology.